KrishnaPraneel/MachineLearningPrajects/Predict The Stock Market With Machine Learning/Readme.md

-Predicted the Stock market with yfinance S&P500 data
+Predicted the Stock market with yfinance S&P500 index